-Black-throated Green Warblers forage in the mid-story.
+Black-throated Green Warblers forage in the mid-story and higher.
 They are active singers, and you often can hear them without seeing one.
 When they go to the stream to bathe or drink, they tend not to stay long.

 Adult male Black-throated Green Warblers are aptly named.
 They have an olive-green head and back with no streaking, and they have black on the throat which extends down their sides.
 The face is yellow, with an olive ear patch.
 The dark wings have two white wingbars.

 Females do not have nearly as much black on the throat.
 The black looks patchy and streaked rather than solid.
 The amount of black on the throat can vary, which is why determining the sex of a Black-throated Green can be tricky.

 Fall: Adult fall males look similar to spring adults, but their black throat and breast feathers have light tips.
 Fall adult females and first-year males have a mostly black throat tinged with white.
 Fall first-year females have no black on the throat.